statelyai/assets/copy/tutorials/parallel-states/howtos.md

 #### Using the **State details** panel:

-1. Select the state you want to set as the final state.
+1. Select the parent state you want to set as the parallel state.
 2. Open the **State details** panel from the right tool menu.
 3. Choose **Parallel** from the **Type** dropdown menu.

-Other child states that share the same parent state will be automatically set as parallel states.